Understanding the 50% Rule

 If it has been determined that your structure has incurred “substantial damage” or your proposed remodel/renovation work is considered to be "substantial improvement”, flood compliance must now be achieved.
 If you suspect that your structure may already be compliant, please coordinate with staff.
 (Note: typically an Elevation Certificate will prove whether or not a structure is flood compliant.
 Before paying for a new Elevation Certificate, speak with a certified floodplain manager currently on staff).
 Note: Garages and Carports are not considered to be the "lowest floor".

-If your proposed project is too close to the 50% threshold to determine if work is considered to be Substantial Improvement, then you will be asked to obtain and submit to us a detailed and complete cost estimate for the addition, remodeling, reconstruction of the structure, prepared and signed by the contractor.
-The contractor must sign an affidavit indicating that the cost estimate submitted includes all damages or all improvements to your structure, not just structural.
-If the owner is the contractor, the owner is responsible for submitting the cost estimate and providing documentation, including subcontractor bids, to document the cost estimate.
+If your proposed project is too close to the 50% threshold to determine if repair/renovations is considered to be Substantial Improvement, you have the option to submit a detailed cost estimate for the addition, remodeling, reconstruction of the structure, prepared and signed by the contractor.
+The contractor may sign an affidavit indicating that the cost estimate submitted includes all damages or all improvements to your structure, not just structural.
+If the owner is the contractor, the owner may elect to submit the detailed cost estimate and sign the owner/builder affidavit associated with the Detailed Cost Breakdown Package.

 If the proposed project is not flood compliant, the building plans must be prepared to show how the building is to meet compliance.